What Is Debt Consolidation?

 Read on to learn how debt consolidation works, how it can be beneficial, and what pitfalls you may face.

 You can think of a debt consolidation loan as refinancing your existing debts.
 Unlike many other debt solutions, debt consolidation involves taking out a new loan.
 A debt consolidation loan can be used to pay off credit card debt, personal loans, and other high-interest debt.
-Consolidating these different types of debt allows you to stop juggling competing due dates.
-Instead, you make a single monthly payment to the new lender.
+Consolidating your debt streamlines your monthly payment and can save you money in the long run if you get a lower interest rate consolidation loan.

 The two most common types of debt consolidation are: